yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 Although it can change in the future, in principle the list of available devices for MD RAID will EXCLUDE any other RAID device (no matter if defined via software or BIOS) and the corresponding partitions on such devices.
+The main reason is that nesting RAIDs (and RAID technologies) can result into complications, not only for booting the operating system but also for any configuration task that can be affected by RAID auto-assembling.
+An MD RAID of level 10 can be defined to get the benefit of nested RAIDs without the hassle.

 When creating/resizing an LVM Volume Group, the current list of "Available Devices" already includes partitions with the appropriate partition ids,